A corneal abrasion is a superficial scratch on the protective, clear ‘window’ at the front of your eye, otherwise known as the cornea.

 - Scratches or scrapes on the surface of the cornea

-- Chemical injuries arising from fluids that reach the eye, particularly alkali burns (such as ammonia or lye) or acid burns (such as car battery acid).
+- Chemical injuries such as alkali burns (such as ammonia or lye) or acid burns (such as car battery acid)

 - Eye infections